 H.C.
-Starck, suppliers of specialist metals, provide a range of technology metals to be used specifically in additive manufacturing (3D printing).
+Starck Solutions, suppliers of specialist metals, provide a range of technology metals to be used specifically in additive manufacturing (3D printing).
 Additive manufacturing allows highly complex and geometrical parts to be produced as a whole - meaning less parts are required to create device components and the assembly time is reduced.
 This technology is becoming popular across the board - from the medical industry to aerospace.

 The H.C.
 Starck Group, headquartered in Munich, Germany, is a leading global supplier of technology metals, high-performance ceramics and thermal spray powders with decades of metallurgical and processing experience.